aliminagar/neuroaffect/README.md

 docs/              per-stage rationale + assets for this README data/              inputs/outputs/datasets/model cache (gitignored)
 ```
+About the author
+Alireza Minagar, MD, MBA, MS (Bioinformatics), MS (Software Engineering) — AI/ML software engineer with a clinical research
+background.
+Formerly a professor and neurologist specializing in multiple
+sclerosis and neuro-immunology (290+ peer-reviewed publications), now building
+machine-learning systems with a focus on healthcare and the life sciences.
+That
+dual background is the lens behind this project: the pipeline is engineered like
+production software, while the affect-variability metric and the insistence on
+honest evaluation come from years of clinical-research discipline — being precise
+about what a number actually measures, and where a metric stops and a diagnosis
+would begin.

+🔗 GitHub: github.com/aliminagar
+💼 LinkedIn: www.linkedin.com/in/alireza-minagar-ai
+✉️ Contact: aminagar@gmail.com
 ## License

 Code: **MIT** (portfolio use).
 Third-party components keep their own licenses —